 Voltage-gated sodium and potassium channels

 Voltage-gated sodium and potassium channels are the main players in shaping the electrical signals called action potentials in neuronal and muscle cells.
 We study the voltage-dependent mechanism by which these channels transition between different states (resting, open and inactive) and we investigate the allosteric coupling between voltage-sensor domains (VSDs) and the central channel pore.
-We also study the channels’ modulation by perturbations from drugs and small molecules, mutations and post-translational modification.
+We also study the channels’ modulation by perturbations from drugs and small molecules, lipids, mutations and post-translational modification.